8483/notes/topics/linux/terminal.md

 # Terminal vs shell

-A shell is a user interface for access to an operating system's services.
+A shell is a user interface for accessing an operating system's services.
 Most often the user interacts with the shell using a command-line interface (CLI).
 The terminal is a program that opens a graphical window and lets you interact with the shell.

 ```
 Terminal --> shell --> kernel --> hardware
 ```

-Terminal - It is not a shell, but rather a window serving a shell (xterm, konsole).
+Terminal - It is not a shell, but rather a window interacting with a shell (xterm, konsole).
 Shell - The actual CLI that executes commands (bash, zsh)

 # Configuration